 Every February, the founding of The Harvey School is celebrated on the day of The Michael Lopes Poetry Recitation Contest in the company of the students, faculty and staff.
 Tradition calls for the Head of School to cut the cake and give the first pieces to the youngest male and female students from the Middle School.

 Neperan & Pocantico

-In the early days at Harvey, when the school was an all-boys preparatory boarding school, the student body was divided into two teams, the navy blue Neperans and the maroon Pocanticos.
+In the early days at Harvey, when the school was an all-boys preparatory boarding school, the student body was divided into two teams, the navy blue Pocanticos and the maroon Neperans.
 The boys competed for bragging rights through a combination of athletic, academic and artistic endeavors.
 The competition continues today in the Middle School where every student is assigned to a team upon admission.There are several games throughout the year to celebrate this long-standing tradition at The Harvey School.